yan-brrd/yan-brrd_github.io/02-incident-response/sample-tickets.md

 | **Linked Report** | [Incident Report TKT-001](./incident-reports/TKT-001-port-scan.md) |

 **Scenario:**
 The SOC received an IDS alert flagging unusual inbound traffic.
 An external IP was observed generating a high volume of connection attempts against an internal Frothly web server (`172.31.38.181`) across multiple ports in a short time window.
 No successful authentication was logged.
-Investigation confirmed the activity as an aggressive automated port scan from `111.249.38.34`, probing 5 distinct ports (22, 80, 443, 3389, 8080) with roughly 1,250 connection attempts in a 10-second window — consistent with reconnaissance-phase activity (MITRE T1595.002) rather than active exploitation.
+Investigation confirmed the activity as an aggressive automated port scan from `111.249.38.34`, probing 5 distinct ports (22, 80, 443, 3389, 8080) with roughly 1,250 connection attempts in a 10-second window, consistent with reconnaissance-phase activity (MITRE T1595.002) rather than active exploitation.

 ---